ChangWan723/ChangWan723.github.io/_posts/CSLN/Algorithm/2024-06-19-Comparative-Analysis.md

 ---
-title: Comparative Analysis of Four Algorithmic Thinking
+title: Comparison of Four Algorithmic Thinking
 date: 2024-06-19 20:00:00 UTC
 categories: [ (CS) Learning Note, Algorithm ]
 tags: [ computer science, Algorithm ]
-pin: false
+pin: true
 ---

 The four algorithmic thinking (Greedy, Divide-and-Conquer, Backtracking, and Dynamic Programming) is essential for solving complex problems efficiently.
 But what's the difference between them?
 Which algorithm should we choose if we encounter a complex problem?